guzmanwolfrank/QuantTrading/Backtests/EURUSDMavg/readme.md

 A -1 signal equals a sell, where a 1 signals a buy.
 I eliminated the sell signals in order to simplify transactions and make them buy orders at market.
 Another simplification was the use of market orders at specific times like the open and close.

+I limited granularity to the Day Chart on EURUSD in order to limit transaction frequency while being congruent to the exit strategy.

 ### Challenge 3:  <br />

-The next challenge is in constructing a backtest that can actually beat a benchmark.
-Here the benchmark to weigh against is simply a buy and hold strategy on the EURUSD.
+The next challenge was in building a backtest was designing a simple risk mitigation system or management within the simplicity of the strategy.
+I wanted to contain any possible losses to as tight an amount as possible while letting the market play out in an intraday system.

 ### Solution 3:   <br />

-To build a backtest that beats the benchmark I used a strategy that is simple and easily occuring.
-Too many indicators and inputs can overfit the strategy and or limit the data samples.
+The solution to this challenge was to close the transactions on the same day they were opened by closing on the close at 4pm.
+This way, we can limit our losses to the average daily change from open to close on the currency pair.

 ## Results